tuaninbox/CheckPointExport/README.md

 60

 - For number items, numbers which are usually rule, list of rules separated by comma (,) and range of rules separated by dash (-), no space between numbers, comma or dash
-- FOr name items, list of names can be separated by comma (,) without space before or after.
+- For name items, list of names can be separated by comma (,) without space before or after.